How to Build a DIY Compost Bin

 If you’re adding worms, you’ll need to make sure that your bin stays in a temperate environment.
 Worms like to be in mild temps around 40F – 80F and honestly – same.

-Now that you have your bin all set-up, it’s just time to maintain it.
+Now that you have your DIY compost bin all set up, it’s just time to maintain it.
 When it comes to composting, you want to keep a good mixture of food scraps and paper.
 50/50 is a really good goal.

-If you don’t have a garden or house plants, list your compost on craigslist, freecycle, bunz app, or a buy nothing group.
+If you don’t have a garden or house plants, no problem!
+List your compost on craigslist, freecycle, bunz app, or a buy nothing group.
 I promise it will be snapped up QUICK!

 For more tips be sure to check out my blog post How to Compost in an Apartment.